brandur/sorg/content/passages-drafts/002-japan.md

-I had my doubts about the iPhone X. Anyone paying attention knows that Jony Ives has wanted an end-to-end display on Apple phones for years, and given their recent track record I thought they'd finally lost it on the X -- jettisoning a good and reliable technology (TouchID) for a bad one with some novelty factor (FaceID) to make the prettier screen happen.
+I had my doubts about the iPhone X. Anyone paying attention knows that Jony Ives has wanted an end-to-end display on iPhones for years, and especially given the "form over function" maxim that Apple's adopted since Steve's death, he'd do whatever it takes to get one.
+Jettisoning a good and reliable technology (TouchID) for a new one with some novelty factor (FaceID) and a prettier screen?
+Of course.

 ![iPhone X](/assets/passages/002-japan/iphone-x@2x.jpg)